Fearless Worrier

 cold stuff.jpg

-Yep, the red bit goes in your mouth…
+Yep, that red bit goes in your mouth.

 The websites say it can last a week or more.
 Luckily we only had a handful of bad nights and, though the snot is still far more of a present feature than one would like it to be in one’s household, normal service has resumed and both children seem to be well on their way to recovery now.